LoganR333/UNH-IT718/Lab5-Github-Actions/README.md

 > Instructions are provided for AWS, Azure, and GCP.
 Pick only one for your lab report.

 ### Ingredients needed for this lab
--  A public Github reporitory
+-  A public Github repository
    - Basic README.md and index.html files
    - Add the instructor as a collaborator (username: kengraf) [How to allow collaborators](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)
 -  Website content hosted in cloud storage